5 Tips to Help Your Baby Fall Asleep Without Being Held

 3. Follow Wake Windows

 Knowing your baby’s wake windows is key to better sleep.
+This tool will help your baby fall asleep better without being held.

 If you have a 0-4 week old then your baby’s wake window is between 35-60 minutes